mathilch/plateful/src/foodclub-ui-next/README.md

 # Getting started

+## Important — before commiting your changes

+Run lint before committing code to check for errors:

+`pnpm lint`
+or build:\
+`pnpm build`

 ## Important — before running the project

 Before running the project, add your personal GitHub token to your machine's environment variables as `GITHUB_NODE_AUTH_TOKEN`.